shubh24/shubh24.github.com/_posts/2017-05-07-How did Federer beat Nadal? | Australian Open '17.md

 ![return_depth]({{site.baseurl}}/images/fedal_aus_open/return_depth)

 Shown are the percentages of short and deep returns by Federer(on left) and Nadal(on right).
-Federer has deeper returns across all shots, exceptional on the backhands!
+Federer has deeper returns across all shots, exceptional on the forehands!
 Clearly, Rafa should be working on the returns, this would’ve been a high contributing factor to the high percentage of 3-rally points on Federer’s serve.

 **Groundstrokes**